deviare/jobfinder/README.md

 # All the resutlts
 SELECT * FROM offerts;

-# Offerts with emal associeted
+# Offerts with email associeted
 SELECT * FROM offerts WHERE email is not null and email != 'unknown';
 ```